samb1729/RsHighscores/README.md

 ## Rename and compatibility changes

 This gem was previously called `osrshighscores` and only worked with Oldschool Runescape.
 The current version has been renamed to reflect the future version-agnostic highscore parsing that the gem will do.
-Currently, there is no support for Oldschool Runescape at all.

-### But what if I want the Oldschool Runescape version?

-Don't worry, it's still around.
-It currently resides in its own branch, `version-1` and will still function as before.
-I intend to merge the two versions later on for ease of development and use so keep an eye out for version 3.x.
+As of version 2.1.0, Oldschool Runescape is supported alongside Runescape 3.
+There are aliases in place to make code from 1.x work without issue in 2.1.x onwards, so if you were using 1.x you need not change anything.

 ### Why the change at all?